 Select six months, then click apply.
 After you have clicked apply, you go back to your overview.

-You can see that the stats are showing for the last six months now.
+You can see the stats for the last six months.

 List your blog posts

-My next step is to change the data for ‘queries’ to be the data for ‘pages’.
+The next step is to change the data for ‘queries’ to ‘pages’.

 You do this by clicking on the word ‘pages’ below the line graph.
 Once you have clicked ‘pages’ your overview will look like this.

-To find ranking keywords we need to know positions.
+To find ranking keywords we need to know keyword positions.

 To get that stat up on your overview.
 You need to return to the top of the screen and click on the ‘average position’ link.